dermotreynolds/old.dermotreynolds.github.io/_posts/released/2017-05-12-8-terraform-vsts.md

 Luckily, terraform supports storing state in blob storage.

-- To enable state to be persisted to blob we need to add a provider block to main file
+- To enable state to be persisted to blob we need to add a provider block to main file.

 ~~~~~~
 main.tf